-The Sub-fund does not have any employees.
-Goldman Sachs Asset Management B.V. (hereafter: 'GSAM BV' or 'the manager'), located in The Hague, is the manager of the Sub-fund and is licensed by the Dutch Authority for the Financial Markets ('Stichting Autoriteit Financiële Markten', also referred to as 'AFM') under the Dutch Financial Supervision Act ('Wet op het financieel toezicht', also referred to as 'Wft').
-The Management Board of the Fund is formed by GSAM BV.
+Enhanced Index Sustainable Equity Fund DPF (NL) ('the Fund') does not have any employees.
+Goldman Sachs Asset Management B.V. (hereafter: 'GSAM BV' or 'the manager'), located in The Hague is the manager of the Fund and is licensed by the Dutch Authority for the Financial Markets ('Stichting Autoriteit Financiële Markten', also referred to as 'AFM') under the Dutch Financial Supervision Act ('Wet op het financieel toezicht', also referred to as 'Wft').
 All shares in GSAM BV are held by Goldman Sachs Asset Management International Holdings B.V.
 Both entities are part of The Goldman Sachs Group, Inc. (hereinafter referred to as 'Goldman Sachs').